Summary

 - Payment details: invoice records; payment records; billing address; payment method; cardholder name; payment amount; payment date; transaction identifiers.

-- Data relating to our Sites: device type; operating system; browser type and version; browser plug-in types and versions; IP address; internet service provider; pages accessed; dates and times of Site access; referring URLs; page interaction information (such as scrolling, clicks, and mouse-overs).
+- Data relating to our Sites: device type; operating system; browser type and version; IP address; internet service provider; pages accessed; dates and times of Site access; referring URLs.

 - Employer details: where you interact with us in your capacity as an employee or personnel of a Merchant, the name, address, telephone number and email address of your employer, to the extent relevant.